Job: Informal STEAM Educator

 - Drive from school to school – this tour will involve very substantial solo or duo driving

 - 100% Travel – National Tour begins in September and ends May/June

 - Breaks for holidays and Christmas/New Year’s, and on advance request

 - Pack, setup, re-pack science demo and sound equipment

-- Communicate with schools to coordinate arrival and setup
+- Communicate with schools before your visit

 - No sales duties.
 You’ll be sent a schedule each week.

 Qualifications of an Ideal Candidate